adithyarao3103/BFSS-CPPCODE/README.md

 $$ S \propto \sum _{n}\sum_{\mu<\nu}\mathrm{Re}~ \mathrm{tr}~(\mathbb{I} - U_{\mu\nu}(n)) $$

 As a presentation of the lattice field methods, refer to the file [rudimentary_lattsim.cpp](rudimentary_lattsim.cpp), which presents a rudimentary (not optimized) code for simulating $SU(2)$ gauge theory on a 1+1 dimensional lattice.
-This code is ugly and prone to memory leaks.
-It is only to display an understanding of the lattice simulations.
+This code is ugly, inefficient and prone to memory leaks.
+It is only to display the principles of the lattice simulations.
 Please note that I have not implemented any observables so far.
 The only part that has been implemented so far is the lattice action and the updating of the lattice according to the Markov Chain method.

+For a more comprehensive introduction to lattice methods, I would point the reader to the book [Quantum Chromodynamics on the Lattice](#ref5)

 <!-- On lattice regularization, the model action becomes  -->